tweag/sparkle/README.md

 ```

 You can optionally pass `--nix` to all Stack commands to ask Nix to
-provision a local Spark and Maven in a local sandbox for good build
+make Spark and Gradle available in a local sandbox for good build
 results reproducibility.
 Otherwise you'll need these installed through
 your OS distribution's package manager for the next steps (and you'll
 need to tell Stack how to find the JVM header files and shared